umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/Creating-a-Headless-project/index.md

 ### Testing with the API Browser

-In order to test how the content you've created will be formatted, when fetched through the Umbraco Headless API endpoints, you can use the API Browser in the Settings section of the backoffice.
+In order to test how the content you've created will be formatted, when fetched through the Umbraco Heartcore REST API endpoints, you can use the API Browser in the Settings section of the backoffice.

 ![API Browser - Content](images/API-Browser-Content.png)